-If budgets are limited, there are a number of actions that a company can take to obtain data about how satisfied their customers are with the company's products and services.
+Even if budgets are limited, there are a number of ways that you can find out just how satisfied your customers are with your products and services.
 These include:

-- If you have a call centre, or have outsourced customer service to another company, then you should ask for statistics about the number of calls received, the topics and the frequency with which each of the topics are being raised.
-It is also worth finding out the average amount of time a customer spends talking with an agent and if this varies by topic.
-You must be careful interpreting the data as some customers will 'store up' issues and then call the company to discuss all of them at the same time.
+- If you use a call centre you should ask for statistics about the number of calls received, the topics and the frequency with which each of the topics are being raised.
+It is also worth finding out the average amount of time a customer spends talking with an agent, and if this varies by topic.

-- Calling a random selection of customers and asking them what they think of the products and services they have bought, or to follow up on a recent call they may have had from a sales rep to find out how happy they were with the call and the matters discussed.
-If your business involves subscription purchases, then contacting a sample of customers who have not renewed their subscription to find out why may provide useful information.
+- Call a random selection of customers and ask them what they think of the products and services they have bought; or follow up on a recent call they may have made to find out how happy they were with the service they received.
+If your business generally attracts regular repeat purchases, contact a sample of customers who have lapsed to find out why they stopped buying.

 - Check out industry resources online, including trade association websites and relevant social media groups, to see if there are any common customer themes affecting your sector as a whole.